 What makes this root vegetable distinguishable is its unusual worm-like shape.
-Boasting brownish white surface, crosne is one of the Asian members of the mint family – Labiatae.
+Boasting a brownish-white surface, crosne is one of the Asian members of the mint family – Labiatae.
 Harvesting crosnes is super tedious as doing so requires several hours on hand.
-It is also a job of professional gardeners as amateurs may not be aware of proper tactics to harvest this edible root veggie.
+It is also the job of professional gardeners as amateurs may not be aware of proper tactics to harvest this edible root veggie.

 Before crosnes are put to use, they must be scrubbed well.
 Peeling is optional.
-Ensure not to expose them to natural or artificial light as the tubers tend to darken in light and lose their natural flavor.
-It can be cooked as a side dish; sauté crosnes with butter, garlic, and sliced sunchokes.
+Ensure not to expose them to natural or artificial light; the tubers tend to darken in light and lose their natural flavor.
+It can be cooked as a side dish, sauté crosnes with butter, garlic, and sliced sunchokes.
 Add in Italian pepper and cook until tender.
 Toss in fresh rigatoni pasta and cheese.
 And tada!

-Bear in mind that crosne is high in sugar and is often classified as a carbohydrate.
-Hence, it is unhealthy for diabetic patients and they should avoid eating Chinese artichoke altogether.
+Remember that crosne is high in sugar and is often classified as a carbohydrate.
+Hence, it is unhealthy for diabetic patients, and they should avoid eating Chinese artichokes altogether.

 Commonly known as manioc or yuca, cassava is a starchy tuber that belongs to the spurge family (Euphorbiaceae).
-Originated from the South American forests, manioc is a traditional vegetable in many regions of the world including Asia, Africa, and parts of South America.
-It is, along with other starch-based foods like taro, yam, and potato, a vital food supplement for many inhabitants living in these areas.
+Originating from the South American forests, manioc is a traditional vegetable in many regions of the world, including Asia, Africa, and South America.
+It is a vital food supplement for many inhabitants of these areas, along with other starch-based foods like taro, yam, and potato.

-This perennial plant is full of calories, twice than that of potatoes.
+This perennial plant is full of calories, twice that of potatoes.
 Hence, it tops the list of high-calorie food.
 People looking forward to gaining weight must consider having manioc daily in their meals.
-As compared to potato and yams, cassava tends to have more protein.
-For a rich source of dietary proteins and vitamin K, leaves of yuca should be eaten raw.
-This will help in strengthening bones and stimulating cell activities.
+Compared to potatoes and yams, cassava tends to have more protein.
+Yuca leaves should be eaten raw for a rich source of dietary proteins and vitamin K. This will help strengthen bones and stimulate cell activities.

 Also called German turnip, Kohlrabi is a wild cabbage that is the same species as cauliflower, broccoli, cabbage, kale, or collard greens.
 This biennial vegetable is bulbous with layers of leaves attached to it like it is in a cabbage.

 Every part of kohlrabi is edible and can be eaten sautéed, steamed, roasted, creamed, or stuffed.
 Kohlrabi in smaller sizes is sweeter in taste.
 But as it matures, it develops a flavor similar to that of radish.
-It is always ideal to opt for recently harvested kohlrabi as it possesses fresh and stiff leaves.
+Opting for recently harvested kohlrabi is always ideal as it possesses fresh and stiff leaves.

 While kohlrabi can be enjoyed in plenty of ways, the nutrition facts that it has been no less.
 One of the biggest health benefits of kohlrabi is that it improves digestion.
-It contains oodles of dietary fiber that reduces cramp pain, improve the gastrointestinal system, and treats bloating and constipation.
+It contains oodles of dietary fiber that reduce cramp pain, improve the gastrointestinal system, and treat bloating and constipation.
 Kohlrabi also helps boost energy levels, regulates blood pressure, and improves bone strength.
-This is, indeed, a healthier version of cabbage and can be eaten by all types of people as it isn’t a source of allergens.
+This is a healthier version of cabbage and can be eaten by all people as it isn’t a source of allergens.

-Belonging to the ginger family, turmeric is one of the most effective root vegetable, ideal for both body and brain.
-While the exact origination of turmeric is not known, it is widely believed that it originated in Southeast Asia.
+Belonging to the ginger family, turmeric is one of the most effective root vegetables, ideal for both body and brain.
+While turmeric’s exact origination is unknown, it is widely believed to have originated in Southeast Asia.

 For over a thousand years, this flowering plant is a major component of many Asian and Chinese medicines such as Ayurveda, Siddha, and Unani.
 It is also an essential flavoring agent in a number of Asian cuisines, especially curries to which the veggie gives a vibrant yellow color.

 Turmeric tends to have a bitter, mustard-like taste which is overpowering if eaten raw.
-This is why people prefer to mix it in with other ingredients to compensate for its overbearing flavor.
-Turmeric tends to offer a wide range of health benefits; it helps prevent and perhaps treat cancer symptoms, lowers the risk of heart diseases, prevents Alzheimer’s disease, and also helps cure depression to some extent.
+People prefer mixing it with other ingredients to compensate for its overbearing flavor.
+Turmeric tends to offer a wide range of health benefits; it helps prevent and perhaps treat cancer symptoms, lowers the risk of heart disease, prevents Alzheimer’s disease, and also helps cure depression to some extent.

-Also known as sunchoke, sunroot, and earth apple, the Jerusalem artichoke is a sunflower species, native to central North America.
-In most parts of France, the vegetable is used as a stock feed.
-However, in America, it is not as commonly used; small quantities of the vegetable are used in preparing relishes, pickles, and side dishes.
+Also known as sunchoke, sunroot, and earth apple, the Jerusalem artichoke is a sunflower species native to central North America.
+In most parts of France, vegetables are used as stock feed.
+However, in America, it is not as commonly used; small quantities of vegetables are used to prepare relishes, pickles, and side dishes.

-Despite its name, this veggie has no relation with Jerusalem whatsoever and is also not a type of artichoke.
+Despite its name, this veggie is not related to Jerusalem and is also not a type of artichoke.
 However, both of them are distant members of the daisy family.
-It is uncertain how the plant got “Jerusalem” as its first name.
-It is suggested that Italian settlers in the United States called this plant “Girasole” which means sunflower in English.
-Over time, the name got changed to Jerusalem from Girasole because of the familiar pronunciation.
+How the plant got “Jerusalem” as its first name is uncertain.
+It is suggested that Italian settlers in the United States called this plant “Girasole,” which means sunflower in English.
+Over time, the name changed to Jerusalem from Girasole because of the familiar pronunciation.

 Jerusalem artichokes are high in nutrients like iron, fiber, potassium, niacin, thiamine, and copper.

-Commonly known as greater burdock, Arctium lappa is a Eurasian species of plants in the Aster family.
-The plant is cultivated in gardens for the purpose of using its edible root which is known to be a type of vegetable.
-Besides as a type of food, the leaf, root, and seeds of the plant are used as medicine.
+Commonly known as greater burdock, Arctium lappa is a Eurasian species of plant in the Aster family.
+The plant is cultivated in gardens for the purpose of using its edible root, which is known to be a type of vegetable.
+Besides, as a type of food, the plant’s leaves, roots, and seeds are used as medicine.

 14. Water Chestnut

-Also known as the Chinese water chestnut, water chestnut is native to Asia, China, India, Japan, Philippines, and Australia.
+Also known as the Chinese water chestnut, water chestnut is native to Asia, China, India, Japan, the Philippines, and Australia.
 Many people mistake this aquatic vegetable for a nut.
 But the truth is it is not a nut at all.
 The root vegetable is grown in the mud, marshes, lakes, and sea.
-Plus, it is slightly crunchy and sweet in taste and is very nutritious in nature.
+Plus, it is slightly crunchy, sweet, and nutritious.